-Protocols.
-The Safety Ambassador wears a name Ambassador".
-The Safety Ambassador always has the safety protocols. • Friendly, yet firm communication with any patron violat are reminded that any violation of Physical Distancing of local tennis centers.
-Any patron, who refuses to adhere to the safety protocommediately. ols after one warning is asked to leave the property Any additional measures not included above which the business should a attach to this document.
-You may contact the following person with any que stions or comments about this protocol: ennis Center ontact Name: Phone number: ate Last
+Friendly, yet firm communication with any patron violater reminded that any violation of Physical Distancing of local tennis centers.
+Any patron, who refuses to adhere to the safety proto immediately. cols after one warning is asked to leave the property Any additional measures not included about the business should you may contact the following person with any que attach to this document.
+To a may common monomonal porcon man any qu nnis Center ntact Name: Phone number: te Last vised: